antoninast/module-17-challenge-social-network-api/README.md

 3. `npm run start`

 ## Usage
-Social Network Api can be used as a backend of a an application.
-You can create users, edit users, delete users, and see all users. each user can create, edit and delete thoughts.
-Each user can react on each thougth multiple times.
-Users can also delete their reactions.
-Users can add each other as friends, and also delete each other from the friend's list.
+**The Social Network API** serves as the backend for a social networking application.
+It provides a set of RESTful endpoints that allow for the following operations:

+**User Management:** Create, update, view, and delete users.

+**Thoughts:** Users can create, edit, and delete their own thoughts.

+**Reactions:** Users can react to any thought multiple times and remove their reactions as needed.

+**Friendship:** Users can add other users as friends or remove them from their friends list.

+This API is designed to support flexible and dynamic interactions between users in a social network environment.

 ## Tools and technologies
 The application is built with the help of TypeScript, Express.js, MongoDB and mongoose.